Becton, Dickinson and (NYSE:BDX) Updates FY 2021 Earnings Guidance

 Becton, Dickinson and (NYSE:BDX) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $12.850-$12.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.830.
 The company issued revenue guidance of $19.94 billion-$20.03 billion, compared to the consensus revenue estimate of $19.44 billion.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Thursday, September 9th will be given a $0.83 dividend.
-The ex-dividend date of this dividend is Wednesday, September 8th.
-This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.33%.
-Becton, Dickinson and’s dividend payout ratio is currently 32.55%.

-In related news, VP Thomas J. Spoerel sold 266 shares of the business’s stock in a transaction dated Friday, August 6th.
-The stock was sold at an average price of $242.30, for a total transaction of $64,451.80.
-Following the completion of the transaction, the vice president now owns 1,285 shares of the company’s stock, valued at approximately $311,355.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Claire Fraser sold 390 shares of the business’s stock in a transaction dated Thursday, May 27th.
-The stock was sold at an average price of $241.36, for a total value of $94,130.40.
+In other news, Director Claire Fraser sold 387 shares of the business’s stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $251.58, for a total value of $97,361.46.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Thomas J. Spoerel sold 266 shares of the business’s stock in a transaction that occurred on Friday, August 6th.
+The shares were sold at an average price of $242.30, for a total value of $64,451.80.
+Following the completion of the sale, the vice president now owns 1,285 shares of the company’s stock, valued at approximately $311,355.50.
 The disclosure for this sale can be found here.
-Insiders sold 1,309 shares of company stock valued at $320,395 in the last ninety days.
-Insiders own 0.76% of the company’s stock.
+Over the last quarter, insiders have sold 919 shares of company stock valued at $226,265.
+0.76% of the stock is currently owned by company insiders.

+An institutional investor recently raised its position in Becton, Dickinson and stock.
+Morgan Stanley grew its stake in shares of Becton, Dickinson and Company (NYSE:BDX) by 16.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 9,175,000 shares of the medical instruments supplier’s stock after purchasing an additional 1,323,224 shares during the period.
+Morgan Stanley owned approximately 3.19% of Becton, Dickinson and worth $2,231,268,000 as of its most recent SEC filing.
+Institutional investors own 73.17% of the company’s stock.

 Becton, Dickinson and Company Profile